crxssed7/notable-figures/figures/Alan Turing.md

 Alan Turing archive on New Scientist

-Alan Turing plaques on openplaques.org
+Alan Turing plaques Archived 24 April 2024 at the Wayback Machine on openplaques.org

 Papers